GenericPirate/tmux/Contributing.md

     forward to the menu code?) or a way to have multiple overlays.

   - `-e` flag to set environment for popup and `-c` for working directory.

-  - A way to refresh panes in the background of the popup client.
-Ultimately it would be nice if this happened live but initially it could just be user-triggered (or on a timer?).

   - Ability to set background and foreground colour for popups and menus, both with OSC and arguments to display-popup and display-menu.
 This may mean